eliwang093/eliwang093/README.md

 ### 💼 Career Highlights
 - **MAGECoin (Senior Developer)**
-  🚀 Designed and launched an ICO, achieving a raise of $5M.
+  🚀 Designed and launched an ICO, mining.
   📈 Integrated cryptocurrency with major exchanges.

 - **IT Experts (Current)**